21 Facts You Never Knew About Goats

-Here at Bend Soap, we use rich, fresh, goat's milk as one of the four main ingredients in our natural soap.
-Not goat's milk from far, far away.
+Here at Bend Soap Company, we use rich, fresh, goat's milk as one of the four main ingredients in our natural soap.
+Not goat's milk from far, far away...
 Not goat's milk from some random grocery store.
-But our own, hand-squeezed, real, raw goat's milk from our very own goats!
+Nope, we use our own, hand-squeezed, real, raw goat's milk from our very own goats!

-Everyone gets in on the fun, from Daddy and Mama (Dwight and Marilee) to baby Royal!
+Everyone gets in on the fun, from Dad and Mom (Dwight and Marilee) to baby Royal!
 From growing the hay to feeding, to milking, to straining, to chilling, we are a part of every step in the process of getting milk from our sweet goats into your soap!

-The question is, how much do you know about goats?
+The question is, how much do you really know about goats?

 Did you know they're the reason you have that warm cup of caffeine every morning?
 Unless you grew up on a farm or did 4H, you may not know much about these friendly animals.